sa-tre/satre-specification/docs/source/pillars/data_management.md

 ### Security testing

-Security testing enables the TRE operator to gain assurance in the security of a TRE by testing or attempting to breach some or all of that system's security.
+Security testing enables the {ref}`TRE operator <admin_roles>` to gain assurance in the security of a TRE by testing or attempting to breach some or all of that system's security.

 ```{list-table}
 :header-rows: 1